miss-sophie/skript_collection/README.md

+# Script collection
-# Collection of simple Scripts
+Collection of some simple Scripts

 ### License